 The rate of fraud claims in car insurance is about 12%.
 Converting the percentage to our example, we have that the traditional ways of claim fraud detection would reveal 5% of the total number of claims, and the AI-based anti-fraud system would reveal 11%, which is fairly the precise number of the total fraud cases.
 Let’s suppose the insurer gets 100 of claims.
 For relatively minor injuries with no ongoing complications, the average settlement is estimated at around $20,000.
 We see, that the company is supposed to pay $2M for all the claims: both legitimate and fraudulent.

 Without any fraud-detective techniques, the company would lose $240,000 paying it all to fraudsters; with application of traditional (with the help of investigators and/or basic fraud-detective software), the cheaters would get almost twice less – namely, $140,000.
-And the insurer, which is taking advantage of AI in their fraud fight would spent only $20,000 to scammers under these conditions meanwhile not paying $220,000 to the rest of the already detected scammers!
+And the insurer, which is taking advantage of AI in their fraud fight would spend only $20,000 to scammers under these conditions meanwhile not paying $220,000 to the rest of the already detected scammers!

 Insurance fraud imposes serious financial and personal costs on consumers, businesses and government, thus being sufficiently detrimental to the economy and society as a whole.
-Much have already been done to address the problem, but still much could be done.
+Much has already been done to address the problem, but still much could be done.

-The Artificial Intelligence anti-fraud programs provide great hope in improving the current situation.
+The Artificial Intelligence anti-fraud programs provide great hope for improving the current situation.
 Though the solution doesn’t address the problem directly – some people would still try to cheat on their insurance policies, it contributes to fraud prevention at its initial stage.
 Also, the preventative effect is enhanced by a deterrent one, as the implementation of such an elaborate technology would turn some of the potential scammers off.
-This way, deploying the innovation in insurance industry would make it much harder for them to succeed, and promises to battle the problem in the most effective way for now.
+This way, deploying the innovation in the insurance industry would make it much harder for them to succeed and promises to battle the problem in the most effective way for now.